hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 ### Transactional Requests

 Since most of the data points in `HMC eNgage` are aggregated per a period, the platform allows users to request the actual transactions that make up these aggregations.
-The transactions reports will be delivered via Email to the requestor's email address.
+The transactions reports will be delivered via convenient links if and when the request is approved.
 Users will be able to make requests from `eNgage` and they will be able to monitor them as well.
 Due to the sensitive nature of the transactional listing, all requests are subject to approval.

 ![Transactional Requests]({{ site.url }}/images/requests.png)